xingyif/scalabridge/README.md

 A ScalaBridge workshop can be associated with a conference, or it can happen independently.
-The recommended time to start the above process for organizing the event is three months before the event date.
+The recommended time to start the above process for organizing the event is 3 months before the event date.

 The above process is recommended, however, not required.
 You're welcome to follow your own steps if you prefer.